Moving From the UK to Greece

 Being a student in Greece

-While basic education may have suffered, the Greek university system is still well regarded.
+While basic education may have suffered, the Greek university system is still well-regarded.
 According to the Times Higher Education World Rankings, the top three universities in Greece are:

 Healthcare in Greece

 Once employed or self-employed in Greece, you’ll have to register with the Greek authorities, get a social insurance number and make social insurance contributions.
 You’ll then be entitled to state-run healthcare on the same basis as a Greek citizen.
-Like most state institutions, hospitals and health centres have suffered from cost-cutting in recent years, so you should consider taking out private medical insurance to supplement your state cover.
+Like most state institutions, hospitals and health centres have suffered from cost-cutting in recent years, so you should consider taking out private medical insurance to supplement your state coverage.

 Should you move to Greece?